 BSc (Hons) Animal Health

-My love of outdoor sports, horse riding and working/training dogs has lead me to developing skills in palpation and animal behaviour, reducing the stress on dogs she treats and promoting an inviting environment to manage the needs of the animal.
-I have been a member of the ACPAT (Association of Chartered Physiotherapists in Animal Thearpy) for many years and maintain this standard with the NZAVPA (New Zealand Animal and Veterinary Physiotherapy Association). .
+My love of outdoor sports, horse riding and working/training dogs has led me to develop skills in palpation and animal behaviour, reducing the stress on dogs she treats and promoting an inviting environment to manage the needs of the animal.
+I have been a member of the ACPAT (Association of Chartered Physiotherapists in Animal Therapy) for many years and maintain this standard with the NZAVPA (New Zealand Animal and Veterinary Physiotherapy Association).

-Being a Mum of only the two legged kind, I definitely miss having fun with my 4 legged best friends.
-“I grew up always having dogs and have always being around dogs and horses, I suppose it was inevitable I would end up working with these impressive animals.
+Being a Mum of only the two-legged kind, I definitely miss having fun with my 4 legged best friends.
+“I grew up always being around dogs and horses, so I suppose it was inevitable I would end up working with these impressive animals.
 I love how rewarding my job is.
 Sometimes I can make a difference in seconds and sometimes I just can’t change the end result, but I can always make a positive impact.”